 Back in my day, credit-card salesmen loved to set up shop in the breezeway outside of the college dining hall.
 They tempted us with free pens, free pizzas and even free T-shirts, and before I knew it, I was the proud owner of several high-interest-rate credit cards.

-According to student loan servicer Sallie Mae, 60% of college seniors have credit cards.
-About 25% of those with credit cards have a balance of more than $500 at graduation.
+According to creditrepair.com, 71% of college seniors have credit cards.
+Of all college undergraduates with credit cards, 32% make at least the minimum payment each month but don’t pay off the entire amount.
 If you decide to use a credit card to start building your credit history, never charge an amount that you can’t pay off immediately.
 If you must carry a balance, be sure it’s due to a true emergency, and have a pay-off plan.
 Don’t carry a balance on fast food or clothes; you’ll be paying for them long after the food’s been eaten and the clothes have gone out of style.

 7. Don’t buy books before classes begin.
 When you do, shop around.